Annual Conference Jan 2015

 The aim of the IMTA (founded in 1964) is to promote and assist the teaching of mathematics at all levels

 New and updated website was launched on Sunday February 27, 2011

-A meeting of the Council took place on Aug 24, 2013 in the Stillorgan Park Hotel, Dublin
+A meeting of the Council took place on Jan 16, 2015 in the Four Seasons Hotel, Monaghan

 The IMTA would like to invite all Transition year classes in your school to take up the challenge of Peter’s Problem, in memory of the late Peter Tiernan, who worked for many years on behalf of students and teachers nationwide.